LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 **Community Web Site**

--   Home -- General information about the community and the purpose of the site

-    -   History -- A brief history of the community

-    -   Contact -- a page with a form where users can send messages to the other users
+Modify the Home/Contact page so that users can send messages to the other users.

+Messages will contain:

+- Name of sender
+- Name of recipient
+- Subject
--   Info -- Highlights of the community
+- Body of the message

-    -   Important locations and links
-    -   Significant people (and links if available)
--   *Your choice - you can make this be whatever you want it to be*
+- Date sent

+For now, all users will see all messages, even those addressed to someone else.

 #### Group B

 **Fan Site**

-- Home – General information about the person (or group, or thing) and the purpose of the site
-  - History – A brief history of the person
-  - Stories – a page with a form where users can enter stories
+Modify the Home/Stories page so users can enter stories.

-- Sources – Where to find out about the person
-  - Books and print media
-  - Links to online media
-- *Your choice - you can make this be whatever you want it to be*
+Stories will contain:

+- Title of the story
+- Topic
+- Text of the story
+- Name of the submitter
+- Date submitted

 #### Group C

 **Informational Site**

+Modify the Home / Forum so users can post comments.

+Forum posts will contain:

+- Page being commented on
-- Home – General information about the topic and the purpose of the site
+- Rating of the page
-  - Overview – A brief description of the topic
+- Text of the post
-  - forum – a page with a form where users can post comments
-- References – Where to find out about the topic
-  - Books and print media
-  - Links to online media
-- *Your choice - you can make this be whatever you want it to be*
+- Name of person posting
+- Date posted

+For now, all users will see all messages, even those addressed to someone else.

 ### Implementation Instructions

+#### Models

+- Decide what two models you will need.
+- Decide the relationship between the models.
+- Code the models.

 #### Controllers

-Write a controller class for each top-level page of the site.
-Write a method in the controller for each sub-page.
-Remember that the Home controller should have an index method, index methods are optional in other controllers.
+You should already have an existing HTTP GET method that displays the view that will contain the data entry form.

+- Write an HTTP POST method that gets the information from the form, then displays a page containing all the messages, stories, or posts.
+- Write an HTTP GET method to display a view with all the messages, stories, or posts.

 #### Views

-Each view can just be a place-holder for the information described above.
-It should have links to any sub-pages.

-#### Models

-No models are needed yet.
-You will add those in a future lab.
+- Add a data entry form to the message, story, or post view.
+Make the view strongly typed.
+- Add a view that shows all the messages, stories, or posts.
+Make the view strongly typed.